• Skip to primary navigation

 • Now Air fry at 200 deg C or 390 F for about another 6-8 minutes till the samosas look done and golden.

-• Serve hot with chutney or ketchup.
+• Serve hot with green chutney or ketchup.
 Your air fried samosa is ready to serve.
 It is super flaky and delicious.

 To Deep fry samosa